magento/devdocs/guides/v2.3/contributor-guide/contributing.md

 ## Forks and Pull Requests

-For complete information to start contributing to Magento projects, see the [Beginner Guides](https://github.com/magento/magento2/wiki/Getting-Started) on the Magento 2 repository.
+For complete information about contributing to Magento projects, see the [Beginner Guides](https://github.com/magento/magento2/wiki/Getting-Started) on the Magento 2 repository.
 These guides help you:

 - Fork a repository
 - Create a branch